vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ---
 ## Temperature static value

-Create a static value sensor with the threshold value of 23 degrees celsius.
+Create a static value sensor with the threshold value of 23 degrees Celsius.

 ```yaml
 {% raw %}